How to get around

 Dbus has a night bus service called “Búhos”.
 Most night bus lines start around midnight and end service around 4:00 p.m.
 The Búhos lines operate exclusively on Fridays, Saturdays and the nights before public holidays.
 All leave from Boulevard de Donostia / San Sebastián.

-Donostia / San Sebastián has a large, modern fleet of taxis that operate 24 hours a day.
+San Sebastian has a large, modern fleet of taxis that operate 24 hours a day.
 Rates are metered and official.
-Unlike in other cities, taxis in Donostia / San Sebastián do not usually stop on the street, so it is best to go to a taxi rank or call:
+Unlike in other cities, taxis in San Sebastian do not stop on the street, so it is best to go to a taxi rank or call:

 Information on the accessibility to Vallina Teletaxi company